silentium9527/CISC-4900/README.md

 3. Copy "../data.sql" and paste into SQLyog, click run.
 4. Open VScode, download Live Server extension.
 Then open "../fontend/login.html" with Live Server.
 5. Now you can use the membership management system in your browser.

+## **Future Plans**
+-Enables online access, allowing member profiles to be viewed and updated remotely.
+-Provides a training course schedule, showing the time and status of scheduled courses